Meet Benhaven's Board Members

 Benhaven is fortunate to have strong leadership from its Board of Directors.
 Board members have diverse backgrounds, relevant experience, a collaborative approach to guiding the agency in policy and financial matters, and a passion for ensuring quality and responsiveness to our program participants, students, residents and their families.

-Ken Cabral, Board Member
+Ken Cabral, President & Board Member

 Ken Cabral returned to the provider community after a 25-year career in state government including Connecticut and Washington, DC.
 His career has focused on person centered and family center service in the field of Autism, Intellectual and Developmental Disabilities and Child Welfare.
 He has a passion and commitment to supporting people and their families.